NAME OF SERVICE

 In 1892, Laconia citizen Rhoda C. Ladd, in her will, pledged her entire estate, including her Court Street home, to the City for the purposes of building a hospital, but there still wasn’t enough funding to proceed.

 In 1905, Laconia citizen Jeremiah S. Jewett sold his farm atop Jewett Hill to the City for a friendly price, and donated half of the purchase price towards construction of a new hospital.
-The new hospital, shown in the old postcard above, was built soon after.
+The new hospital, shown in the old postcard above, was built soon after, opening on October 18, 1908, at the top of Eliot Street.
 Today’s hospital is in the same location.

 (Information courtesy of the Laconia Historical Society)